serrano1314/alias-batch-scripting/README.md

 open regedit goto Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor create an "autorun" string value with value data of "chcp 65001 > nul && C:\alias-batch-scripting\cmd.bat" or where is the path of these files

+prerequisite:
-install anonymice nerd font and set it for the cmd terminal font
+install anonymice nerd font and set it for the cmd terminal font install droidsanmono font for icons set to utf-8 your cmd terminal

 also install git to your device